square-computersetup/square-computersetup.github.io/_pages/chrome.md

 {% include figure url="/assets/images/chrome-02-signin.jpg" image_path="/assets/images/chrome-02-signin.jpg" caption="(you may review the sync options after setup)" %}

 Click [Accept and Continue](#ready){: .btn .btn--inverse .btn--small}.
-You may hear the _Google Assistant_ announce verbally that it has been disabled.
-You can press the mute button (above the 0 in the top row on your keyboard) to silence the device audio.
+You may hear the _Google Assistant_ You may hear the Google Assistant announce that it has been disabled.
+To silence the device audio, press the mute button (above the “0” key in the top row of your keyboard).

 <a name="ready"></a>
 {% include figure url="/assets/images/chrome-03-ready.jpg" image_path="/assets/images/chrome-03-ready.jpg"  %}

-When you see the __Ready!__ display, you can click [Get Started](/chrome-tips){: .btn .btn--inverse .btn--small}
+When you see the __Ready!__ display, click [Get Started](/chrome-tips){: .btn .btn--inverse .btn--small}.

 [Next Step &rarr;](/chrome-browser/){: .btn .btn--success .btn--large}